jhirth/jhirth.github.io/_posts/2016-12-31-overzealous const usage in es6 isnt worth the trouble.md

 Sounds like mindless busywork to me, but what does pressing all those extra keys actually improve?

 If you see some `const` declaration, you can be sure that nothing else will ever be assigned.
 However, if you see some variable somewhere further down the file, you won't immediately know if it was created via `let` or `const`.
-You have to tool-tip it or use *Go to Definition* for accessing this off-screen information.
+You have to tool-tip it or use *Go to Definition* to access this off-screen information.

 ## Tooling could do it better